Jhonnyc/FileLogger/README.md

 # FileLogger
-A file logger to dump log lines into a text file (still in progress...)
+A file logger to dump log lines into a text file (still in progress)